Skip to main content

 VCB

-The conductors extend downward from the top of a metal box or enclosure.
+The conductors extend from the top, left, or right of a metal box or enclosure and do not discharge in the direction of the operator.

 This configuration typically results in lower incident energy values than other configurations except for VOA.